Contrived spectacle or Attenborough adventure? Jennifer Pinkerton braves infested waters on a jumping crocodile cruise

 Morgan rams the boats in a messy nook of branches.
 We pause.
 “Here she comes.
 She’s a monster.”
 He hooks a palm-sized cut of meat onto a pole and dangles it over the edge.

 She slides towards us at full speed, snaps at the teasing hook, then lunges from the water – half her body in the air.
 A flurry of broken, yellowed teeth and dead, glazed eyes swipe past the grill.
-The croc is close enough to touch – should you be partial to suicide.
+The croc is close enough to touch – should you be partial to losing a limb.

 I won’t lie.
 I shriek like a baby.